lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 ## Structured error handling

-By default, when something goes wrong in gRPC, you'    ll get a `StatusRuntimeException` with a gRPC status code.
+By default, when something goes wrong in gRPC, you'll get a `StatusRuntimeException` with a gRPC status code.
 For example:

 ```kotlin
 throw Status.NOT_FOUND